https://www.subbuskitchen.com

 Start making Pulao

 • Heat the pressure cooker.
-Add a tsp of Oil and Ghee
+Add a teaspoon of Oil and Ghee

 • Once the oil, ghee mixture is hot add the Tempering ingredients one after another - Jeera, Bay leaf, Cinnamon, Star Anise, Cloves and Cardamom and mix well